 In community property states, marital property is considered part of the “community” and is typically split 50/50 during a divorce.

 Non-Marital Property is any possessions or property obtained before the marriage.
 It remains the property of the party who owned it prior to the marriage.
 Non-marital property remains as such as long as it is not titled or gifted to the other spouse.

-Property excluded by valid agreement such as in a prenuptial agreement drawn up before a marriage, will typically remain non-marital property if the agreement is valid.
+Property excluded by valid agreement, such as in a prenuptial agreement drawn up before marriage, will typically remain non-marital property if the agreement is valid.